ethangela/vix_project/README.md

-# VIX future forcast project source code
+# VIX future forecast project source code

 This repository provides codes for the project 'VIX Future Prediction'.

 By typing the command

 ./daily_script.sh